 Bright red poison oak was plentiful among the brush and trees.
 Be on the lookout as a brush with this plant can produce terrible itchy blisters on your skin.
 The irritating oil from its foliage can cling to your shoes, clothing, and dogs, from which you can later contract a painful rash.

 We once got it from our friends burning wood that had been in poison oak.
 Our eyes were nearly swollen shut the next morning and it took a month to recover.
 A local firefighter told us we were lucky not to have gotten it in our lungs.
+If your skin comes in contact with poison oak, wash immediately with grease-cutting dish soap.

 In late March the weather was warm enough to hike without a heavy jacket and cool enough that insects (especially mosquitoes) were not pesky.